bni/VRLaunch/README.md

 KartKraft: Launch Steam in silent mode and tell it to launch KartKraft appid using the "othervr" option.
 This means Oculus native. "othervr" might work for other Steam games that can be launched from Oculus Home, with the "Unkonwn sources" feature.

 Assetto Corsa Competizione: Launch Steam in silent mode and tell it to launch ACC appid.
 ACC requires a command line switch to be added inside Steam lauch options for the title.
 Sending this as a command line param here is not possible.

+Optional
+---

+Use [OculusHomeless](https://www.reddit.com/r/oculus/comments/8uf1sm/oculushomeless_use_dash_without_home_20/) to skip Oculus Home from loading and see the dash only.